HomeESA by StateESA Letter Texas

 How to Get an ESA Letter in Texas

 Because the visit is conducted over telehealth, you can complete everything from home, on your own schedule, anywhere in Texas.
-What does not change is the substance: a real licensed mental health professional conducts a real evaluation.
-We do not sell instant letters from a quiz — those are exactly what landlords reject.
+What doesn’t change is the substance: a real licensed mental health professional conducts a real evaluation.
+We don’t sell instant letters from a quiz — those are exactly what landlords reject.

 What Your Texas ESA Letter Includes